lujeremy/AlfredoRest/README.md

-# FitRest
+# AlfredoRest

 A REST API built with Javalin.
-It aims to retrieve data in JSON format from JerBot's workout database.
+It aims to retrieve data in JSON format from Alfredo's workout database.

 ## Getting Started